 STEP 1 - Please read and follow the guidelines below when writing your abstract.

-STEP 2 - Click here to submit your abstracts
+STEP 2 - Click here to submit your abstracts (Submission will open shortly)

 (You will need to set up your user profile to begin submitting abstracts.
 Once your profile is complete, please select "submit abstract" to start submitting abstracts for the CNSA Annual Congress.)

 INTERNET BROWSER - We recommend that delegates submit their abstracts using either Chrome, Firefox or Safari browsers.
 Please try a different browser if you experience any error messages when using Internet Explorer.
 Some delegates experience issues when using older versions of Internet Explorer.